EPPE (English Placement and Proficiency Exam)

 - A 90 minute running timer will appear top right of screen.

-- ONLY click Save when you are finished.
-(Clicking Save earlier will end your exam.)
+- ONLY click Submit when you are finished.
+(Clicking Submit earlier will end your exam.)

 - Log off Canvas by closing the Lockdown Browser.